topeo/Star-Chaser/README.md

 To access the current version of the game, click on this URL: http://topeo.github.io/Star-Chaser/

-NOTE: The game is designed to be viewed on a desktop/laptop computer.
+**NOTE**: The game is designed to be viewed on a desktop/laptop computer.